Chronic fatigue: causes, symptoms, treatment

 - the ability to concentrate on something specific is impaired;

-- possible inflammatory processes in the lymph nodes;
+- inflammatory processes in the lymph nodes are possible;

 - muscle spasms;